ringzer0x00/wassilly/README.md

 from the root directory.
 This **might** require root privileges.
 It will build a dedicated Docker container with the OCaml toolchain, libraries etc. and run the replication tests.
 For better visualization of the table of experiments it is suggested to expand the terminal.

+> A `sturdy` Dockerfile is also available for replication of the comparison in [`./wassilly/replication/replication-sturdy`](./wassilly/replication/replication-sturdy).

 #### How to read the experiments
 You can find 4 columns in the output: TestCase, S, C, E representing, respectively: the benchmark name (benchmarks from *Lehmann et al.* referenced in the paper), **S** for Soundness, **C** for Completeness, and **E** for Exact, as in both Sound and Complete analysis results.